Specialist Residential Schools' Collective Agreement

 4.1.4 For the purposes of clause 4.1.3(i), the SMT is by definition the group within the management structure of the school which has whole of school oversight and responsibility to the Board of Trustees.

-4.2.1 This agreement specifies minimum rates of pay.
+4.2.1 This agreement specifies the minimum rates of pay.

-4.2.2 With effect from 28 February 2019 the following pay scale will apply to all non-teaching staff employed by special residential schools, except those in the Specialist and Executive/Management Group and those who routinely undertake work described in the Administration Support Staff Work Matrix Table, whether designated as administration support staff or not:
+4.2.2 With effect from 11 December 2022, the following pay scale will apply to all non-teaching staff employed by specialist residential schools, except those in the Specialist Executive/Management Group and those who routinely undertake work described in the Administration Support Staff Work Matrix Table, whether designated as administration support staff or not:

 Elements of the position Grade A Grade B Grade C Grade D Level of skill and knowledge The position requires basic skills and knowledge including communication, literacy, and the ability to interact and build relationships with other people.
 The position also requires specific skills and knowledge relevant to the role.
 Highly-developed skills and knowledge, relevant to the position, are required.
 Advanced specialist skills and knowledge, relevant to the position, are required.
 Degree of problem-solving ability The position requires the ability to identify basic problems and take appropriate action.
 The position requires the ability to identify and take appropriate action to solve intermediate level problems.
 The position requires the ability to identify and resolve complex problems.
 The position requires the use of specialist skills and knowledge to anticipate, identify and resolve complex problems.
 Degree of freedom to act independently The position involves following instructions and carrying out set duties and tasks within defined procedures.
 The position allows a degree of initiative in carrying out duties and tasks within defined procedures.
 The position allows for initiative and flexibility in carrying out duties and tasks, including implementing procedures and adapting these to suit particular situations.
 The position also involves the development and maintenance of procedures and/or systems as required, as well as ensuring these are effective and followed appropriately.
 Degree of accountability As the position is likely to operate within defined parameters, there is minimal accountability associated with the position.
 As the position involves some decision-making, within defined parameters, there is limited accountability associated with the position.
 The position involves greater flexibility to make decisions which carry risk.
 Accountability in the position will therefore require such decisions to be explained and justified.
 The position involves significant accountability and risk.
 There is expectation to report and justify decisions to the SMT and/or the Board.
 Level of supervision and/or management None.
 The position occasionally involves supervision and/or oversight of others’ work.
 The position usually involves supervision and/or oversight of others’ work.
 The position will involve supervision of others’ work and is likely to involve management of staff.